Synlogic Becomes a Synthetic Biology Stock

 That makes sense on the surface, so what sort of applications could these “synthetic biotics” be used for?
 The first area of focus for the company is on “rare diseases” like hyperammonemia, a condition where toxic levels of ammonia accumulate in your body.
 They’re in Phase 1 trials for this application and that’s one of the furthest products along in their pipeline at the moment.
 Other diseases they’re looking to treat, like “maple syrup urine disease”, are even more self explanatory.

 Another thing to notice in the above pipeline is their partnership with Abbvie (NYSE:ABBV), a $178 billion drug discovery company.
 Another partnership Synlogic announced late last year was with an exciting synthetic biology startup we’ve talked about before in an article titled Next Unicorn: Synthetic Biology Startup Ginkgo Bioworks?.
 According to an article by Fierece Biotech on the collaboration, Synlogic will be “accessing Ginkgo’s automated foundry for high-throughput organism screening and design will allow it to advance dozens of programs concurrently”.
-If you’re interested in more details surrounding their drug development programs, this investor presentation does a good job of explaining their plans.

 It’s not like this $150 million company is hurting for cash right now.
 As of 3Q 2017, they had $96 million in cash to execute on their plan.
 Still, it’s extremely expensive to conduct clinical trials for new drugs so they’re probably padding their coffers as much as possible before the purse strings inevitably tighten when the longest bull market ever seen comes to an end.